 1. Measure a shirt you already wear that fits you well;

-a) Lay a shirt down and measure from left side-seam to right across body (just under the armpit - as above).
+a) Lay a shirt down and measure from left side-seam to right across body (2.5cm below the armpit - as above).

 b) Match that measurement up to the 'Half Chest' size list to get your equivalent size.